 Since Ibogaine stimulates the activity of BDNF in certain areas of the brain, the alkaloid may be able to induce neural regeneration, reconnection, dendritic sprouting, and improved synaptic efficacy.

-This in turn may reverse cognitive and emotional deficits in TBI patients.
-Animal studies support the effectiveness of BDNF activation which was able to cause a complete brain repair after a TBI (29).
+This, in turn, may reverse cognitive and emotional deficits in TBI patients.
+In addition, animal studies support the effectiveness of BDNF activation, which was able to cause a complete brain repair after a TBI (29).

-Another neurodegenerative condition that may be ameliorated thanks to the effects of Iboga and Ibogaine on neuroplasticity is Parkinson’s.
+Parkinson’s disease may also be ameliorated by Iboga and Ibogaine’s effects on neuroplasticity.
 The condition is caused by the death of dopaminergic neurons.

 GDNF has been extensively investigated as a possible agent that can prevent the death of brain cells and restore function in the dopaminergic brain cells that are affected by the condition (30).